How To Install Home Assistant on Proxmox: The Easy Way

 If you use a Zigbee or a Z-Wave dongle, there is one additional step you must do in order to allow the Home Assistant VM to read your attached USB device.

-1. Attach your USB Device (Zigbee dongle) to your Mini PC
+1. Plug in your USB Device (Zigbee dongle) to your Mini PC

 2. Select your Home Assistant VM on the left